EnderTurret/PatchedMod/README.md

 ## Usage

 First, you'll need the mod installed.
-See the [next section](#installation) for details.
+See [this section](#installation) for details.

 In order to add patches to a resource or data pack, you will need to start by inserting this into your `pack.mcmeta` file somewhere in the `pack` block: